iotaledger/documentation/getting-started/1.1/introduction/architecture.md

 - **Nodes:** Interconnected devices that are responsible for ensuring the integrity of the Tangle.
 These devices make up an IOTA network.

 - **The Tangle:** A public ledger that's replicated across all nodes in an IOTA network.
 All data in the Tangle is stored in objects called transactions.
-When a transaction is attached to the Tangle, it cannot be changed: It's immutable.
+When a transaction is attached to the Tangle, it cannot be changed: It is **immutable**.

 - **Clients:** Users of an IOTA network who send transactions to nodes to be attached to the Tangle.